-During the survey and site selection for transmission lines, and substations, it has been ensured that these are kept away from oil/gas pipelines and other sites with potential for creating explosions or fires.
+During the survey and site selection for distribution lines, it has been ensured that these are kept away from oil/gas pipelines and other sites with potential for creating explosions or fires.
 Fires due to flashover from lines can be a more serious problem in forest.
-However, adequate safety measures shall be taken to avoid such incidence and has been included in EMP (refer clause - 15, 23 & 51).
-Besides this forest authorities also incorporate measures like making fire lines to prevent spreading of fire in the affected forest area.
-Apart from this, state of art safety instruments are installed in the substations on both the ends so that line gets tripped within milliseconds in case of any fault.
+However, adequate safety measures shall be taken to avoid such incidence and has been included in EMP (refer clause - 15 & 39).
+Apart from this, state of art safety instruments is installed in the substations on both the ends so that line gets tripped within milliseconds in case of any fault.